appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![HTML to Markdown](./_img/extract-documentation-html-to-markdown.svg)
+TODO square image with html on the left, extracted document and child sections on the right (show sub-section example).
+Highlight selected area (main) with html tag

 The `html` extractor extracts html documents by extracting the content of the documentation and transforming it into markdown.